GrumpsCat/listed/content/posts/gagaku.md

 Despite these innovations, gagaku remains deeply symbolic.
 Its sounds are slow and expansive, encouraging stillness and contemplation.
 In a world driven by speed and immediacy, gagaku offers a rare invitation to enter a temporal space shaped by ritual and tradition.
 Whether performed in its original ceremonial setting or reimagined on the modern stage, gagaku continues to embody a uniquely Japanese vision of time, harmony, and beauty.

 Through both preservation and adaptation, gagaku has shown that ancient music can evolve without losing its essence.
-As long as it retains its ceremonial dignity and spiritual depth, gagaku will continue to resonate — not just as a sound of the past, but as an enduring voice in the music of the world.
+As long as it retains its ceremonial dignity and spiritual depth, gagaku will continue to resonate, not just as a sound of the past, but as an enduring voice in the music of the world.